david-garcia-garcia/wincachedrupal/README.txt

  ; has read/write permissions.
  session.save_path = "C:\Program Files (x86)\PHP\php5_5_sessions\"

- ;Session data is not persisted by Wincache session handler if your appPool name has periods.
+ ; Session data is not persisted by Wincache session handler if your appPool ; name has periods.
- ;If your app-pool name has periods (.) in it, change them to underscores (_).
+ ; If your app-pool name has periods (.) in it, change them to underscores (_).
- ;So an app-pool named www.somesite.com should be renamed to www_somesite_com.
+ ; So an app-pool named www.somesite.com should be renamed to www_somesite_com.

- To make sure these settings are working, check you extension settings in phpinfo() and access the Wincache statistics page, on you first run you will need to customize the username and password of the wincache.php access by directly editing the file.
+ ; To make sure these settings are working, check you extension settings ; in phpinfo() and access the Wincache statistics page, on you first ; run you will need to customize the username and password of the ; wincache.php access by directly editing the file.

  http://yoursite/sites/all/modules/drupalwincache/misc/wincache.php

 /*****************
  * 1. Cache Backend (AKA "User Cache")
  ****************/
- Wincache uses in memory storage wich makes it way faster than memcache and other backend storage systems.
+ Wincache uses in memory storage which makes it way faster than memcache and other backend storage systems.
 It is a replacement for APC cache in windows systems.
-The drawback is that wincache has severe memory limitations so unless you have a small site, you should not be using it as your main cache backend, or be very carefull as to what cache tables you are redirecting to wincache.
+The drawback is that wincache has severe memory limitations so unless you have a small site, you should not be using it as your main cache backend, or be very careful as to what cache tables you are redirecting to wincache.
 On small sites you can use Wincache as your default backend, on medium to large sites just use the most frequently accesed caches such as bootstrap, menu and/or variable.
 Maximum documented size for this cache is 85Mb but you can go all the way up to 2048Mb without problems.

- Adjust the cache size to fit your Drupal site, recomended to start with 128Mb.
+ Adjust the cache size to fit your site, recommended to start with 128Mb.

  CAREFUL: Exhaustion of usercache memory will slow down your site, keep an eye every once in a while on the statistics page to make sure you have memory